fgmacedo/python-statemachine/README.rst

 >>> traffic_light.cycle()
 'Running cycle from green to yellow'

-You can inspect about the current state:
+You can inspect the current state:

 >>> traffic_light.current_state.id
 'yellow'